 How To Get An FHA Loan With No Money Down

-FHA loans will always require a down payment but this method shows you how to get an FHA loan without using any of your OWN money.
+FHA loans will always require a down payment but this method shows you how to get a No Money Down FHA loan without using any of your OWN money.

-There are three ways to use money from other sources to essentially purchase a home with an FHA loan without using any of your own money.
+There are three ways to use money from other sources to essentially purchase a home with an FHA loan with zero down (well, none of your own money).

 - Gift Funds

 - Seller Contributions

 Before we describe how to get a no money down FHA loan, we will give you the basic details, benefits and requirements for an FHA loan.